Simbiat/optimize-tables/README.md

 	<tr>
 		<td><code>setExclusions</code></td>
 		<td><code>string $action, string $table, $column = NULL</code></td>
-		<td>Exclude table(s) from processing for paritcular `$action`.
+		<td>Exclude table(s) from processing for particular `$action`.
 In case of `histogram` you can also send list of columns to exclude from preparing histograms if we are on MySQL 8.0+.
 In order to avoid providing excessive columns to histograms' exclusion list, adding only 1 table at a time is allowed.</td>
 	</tr>
 </table>